 Horizontal Well Drilling and Completion Technology Changed the Game

-Advancements in horizontal well drilling and completion technology have changed the oil and gas industry forever - similar to the way the jet engine changed the aviation industry about sixty years ago.
+Advancements in horizontal well drilling and completion technology have changed the oil and gas industry forever - like the way the jet engine changed the aviation industry about sixty years ago.
 The jet engine was a game-changer that has allowed aircraft to fly higher, faster and more efficiently than the piston-driven propeller engine.
 Horizontal wells drilled into tight shale formations are a present-day game-changer which has resulted in the discovery of massive volumes of oil and natural gas reserves in North America.

 Because of these huge discoveries, North Americans will be far less reliant on imported oil and more likely to use clean-burning natural gas as the fuel of the future.
 The development of these reserves will provide royalty income for owners of mineral rights in North America as natural gas prices improve and new wells are brought on production.